ChestersGarage/cacti-aio/README.md

 ```

-It's a cacti container, so I figured we could call it that.
+It's a Cacti container, so I figured we could call it that.

 ```
 --name Cacti \